U.S. Civil Rights Trail in Nashville

 Jefferson Street Sound Museum (JSSM)

 Jefferson Street Sound Museum is where music, community, and the Civil Rights Movement came together in Nashville.
-From the 1940s through the 1970s, Jefferson Street was a center of Black creativity and activism.
-Clubs and churches along the street carried the music that energized the movement, and the Sound Museum offers an intimate look at the musicians and moments that defined Nashville’s role in the Civil Rights Movement, while celebrating the businesses and community leaders who shaped Jefferson Street’s legacy.
+From the 1940s through the 1970s, Jefferson Street was a center of Black creativity and activism, with clubs and churches along the street carrying the music that energized the movement.
+The Sound Museum offers an intimate look at the musicians and moments that defined Nashville’s role in the Civil Rights Movement, while celebrating the businesses and community leaders who shaped Jefferson Street’s legacy.

 Other notable stops along Jefferson Street include: Tennessee State University (TSU), NAACP, Elks Lodge, Citizens Bank, Alkebu-lan, TN Tribune, Matthew Walker, Hadley Park, etc.